danwib/Thermo-Speculative-Decoding/docs/ARCHITECTURE.md

 deterministic experiments.
 The `(stoi, itos)` vocabulary metadata emitted by the corpus path keeps proposer and verifier token IDs aligned.

+Per-context ψ payloads reuse the M0 Top-K schema: `craft_psi_from_row` selects the largest `K` transitions, embeds their log-probabilities into quantised scores, and relies on the same `F(ψ)` semantics for both TSU sampling and verifier correction.

 ## Accept/Correct (L = 1)

 - The verifier receives a proposed token `x` and its ``log q(x)`` from the TSU.